wael-jaber/design_patterns/java/README.md

-# Java Design Patterns Project
+# Java Design Patterns

+This directory contains **idiomatic Java implementations** of classic software design patterns.
+The focus is on **clear object-oriented design**, **testability**, and **explicit structure** using standard Java tooling.

-This repository demonstrates the implementation of various design patterns in **Java**, organized into three main categories: **Behavioral**, **Creational**, and **Structural**.
-Each pattern includes its implementation and corresponding unit tests using **JUnit**.
+Each pattern is implemented independently and validated with unit tests using **JUnit**.

+---

 ## Project Structure

-The project is organized as follows:

 ```
 java/
-├── src/                    # Source code
+├── src/
-│   ├── main/               # Main application code
+│   ├── main/
 │   │   ├── behavioral/              # Behavioral design patterns
 │   │   ├── creational/              # Creational design patterns
-│   │   ├── structural/     # Structural design patterns
+│   │   └── structural/              # Structural design patterns
-│   ├── test/               # Unit tests
+│   ├── test/
-│       ├── behavioral/     # Tests for behavioral patterns
+│   │   ├── behavioral/              # Tests for behavioral patterns
-│       ├── creational/     # Tests for creational patterns
+│   │   ├── creational/              # Tests for creational patterns
-│       ├── structural/     # Tests for structural patterns
+│   │   └── structural/              # Tests for structural patterns
-├── .gitignore              # Ignored files and directories for Git
-├── pom.xml                 # Maven configuration (for dependencies and build)
+├── pom.xml                          # Maven configuration
-├── build.gradle            # Gradle configuration (if using Gradle)
+├── Makefile                         # Test and coverage automation
-├── README.md               # Root project README
+└── README.md                        # This file
 ```

+Each pattern package contains:

+- One or more implementation classes
+- Corresponding JUnit test classes
+- No framework-specific dependencies beyond what is necessary

 ---